 Many employees have found that standing increases their focus, alertness and activity levels.
-These workstations can also help to avoid the naturally occurring slumps and bouts of fatigue that occur in the mid morning or early afternoon.
-Some employees have also reported a satisfying tiredness when it comes time to go to sleep.
+These workstations can also help to avoid the naturally occurring slumps and bouts of fatigue that occur in the mid-morning or early afternoon.
+Some employees have also reported satisfying tiredness when it comes time to go to sleep.

 - Promotes ergonomics